lidofinance/dual-governance/docs/specification.md

 - The `Escrow` instance MUST be in the `RageQuitEscrow` state.
 - The rage quit process MUST be completed, including the expiration of the `RageQuitExtensionDelay` duration.
-- The `RageQuitEthClaimTimelock` period MUST be elapsed after the expiration of the `RageQuitExtensionDelay` duration.
+- The `RageQuitEthWithdrawalsTimelock` period MUST be elapsed after the expiration of the `RageQuitExtensionDelay` duration.
 - The caller MUST have a non-zero amount of stETH to withdraw.
 - The caller MUST NOT have previously withdrawn stETH.